barrel/barrel-wordpress/wp-content/themes/barrel-base/README.md

 * [Node.js](http://nodejs.org/) >= 6.9.x
 * [Lando](https://docs.devwithlando.io/tutorials/wordpress.html) >= v3.0.0-rc.1

-The theme makes use of the [barrel-cli](https://github.com/barrel/barrel-cli), which wraps much of the webpack and postcss functionality along with tooling for our modular development workflow.
+The theme makes use of the [barrel-cli](https://github.com/barrel/barrel-cli), which wraps much of the webpack, postcss, and browsersync functionality along with tooling for our modular development workflow.

 If you have an issue with setup, please open an [issue](https://github.com/barrel/barrel-cli/issues) on GitHub.